Xinjiang under Qing rule: Temporary marriage

 While Uyghur Muslim women were oppressed, by comparison Han Chinese women were free and few of them bothered to become maids unlike Uyghur Muslim women.
 The lack of Han Chinese women led to Uyghur Muslim women marrying Han Chinese men.
 These women were hated by their families and other Uyghurs.
 The Uighur Muslims viewed single unmarried women as prostitutes and held them in extreme disregard.
 Child marriages for girls was very common and the Uyghurs called girls "overripe" if they were not married by 15 or 16 years old.
 Four wives were allowed along with any number of temporary marriages contracted by Mullahs to "pleasure wives" for a set time period.
 Some had 60 and 35 wives.
 Divorces and marrying was rampant with marriages and divorces being conducted by Mullahs simultaneously and some men married hundreds and could divorce women for no reason.
 Wives were forced to stay in the house and had to be obedient to their husbands and were judged according to how much children they could bear.
 Unmarried Muslim Uyghur women married non-Muslims like Chinese, Hindus, Armenians, Jews, and Russians if they could not find a Muslim husband while they were calling to Allah to grant them marriage by the shrines of saints.
 Unmarried women were viewed as whores and many children were born with venereal diseases because of these temporary marriages.
 The birth of a girl was seen as a terrible calamity by the local Uighur Muslims and boys were worth more to them.
 The constant stream of marriage and divorces led to children being mistreated by stepparents.
 A Swedish missionary said "These girls were surely the first girls in Eastern Turkestan who had had a real youth before getting married.
 The Muslim woman has no youth.
 Directly from childhood's carefree playing of games she enters life's bitter everyday toil… She is but a child and a wife."
-The marriage of 9 year old Aisha to the Prophet Muhammad was cited by Uyghur Muslims to justify marrying girl children, whom they viewed as mere products.
+The marriage of 9 year old Aisha to the Muhammad was cited by Uyghur Muslims to justify marrying girl children, whom they viewed as mere products.
 The Muslims also attacked the Swedish Christian mission and Hindus resident in the city.